keylime/enhancements/86-additional-ima-policy-file-metadata.md

 A good summary is probably at least a paragraph in length.
 -->

-This enhancement proposes a new field within Keylime's IMA policy format allowing for additional metadata to be specified for particular file hashes.
+This enhancement proposes a new field within Keylime's IMA policy format allowing for additional metadata to be specified for particular file patterns.
 This metadata could be used to enforce more stringent checks for particular files on the Keylime verifier or agent.

 ## Motivation